leireriel/shopping-cart/README.md

 ## 💪 Challenges

 ...
+Redux:
-Each component has their own modules (actions, reducers) in order to make the app able to grow easy.
+* Each component has their own modules (actions, reducers) in order to make the app able to grow easy.

 ## 💡 To Do